 1.22 Explain the 'audit expectation gap'.
-Why do you think auditors do not give users what they want?
+What causes the gap?

-The audit expectation gap occurs when there is a difference between the expectations of assurance providers and the users of the financial reports.
+The audit expectation gap occurs when there is a difference between the expectations of assurance providers and those of the users of the financial reports.
 If a gap exists, it means that the users' beliefs do not align with what the auditor's performance in the audit.
 A gap usually occurs when the users of financial reports want more than the auditor provides.

 The users could be unrealistic in their views.
 Some examples of unrealistic expectations are: